googleapis/python-compute/README.rst

 You can use a file with credentials to authenticate and authorize, such as a JSON key file associated with a Google service account.
-Service Account keys can be created and downloaded from https://console.cloud.google.com/iam-admin/serviceaccounts.
+You can create service account keys and download them using the Google Cloud Console.
+For more information, see `Creating and managing Service Account keys`_.

 The library used to create the credentials objects is ``google-auth``.
 This example uses the Networks Client, but the same steps apply to the other clients in this package.
 Example:

 .. code-block:: python